Hippo CEO expects NYSE listing to fuel better home insurance

 To get there, Hippo plans to develop algorithms that speed up policy quotes and create new products, Wand said.

 Hippo is backed by Silicon Valley entrepreneurs Reid Hoffman and Mark Pincus.
-Founded in 2015, it also offers coverage for renters and has products for other homeowner headaches that insurers traditionally do not cover, such as upkeep, security, repairs and eventually selling the place.
+Founded in 2015, it does not offer renter's insurance, but does provide products aimed at other homeowner headaches that insurers traditionally do not cover, such as upkeep, security, repairs and eventually selling the place.

 For example, Hippo provides sensors that chirp when water leaks under a kitchen sink, so a plumber can be called to prevent serious damage.
 That helps the homeowner, but also reduces the amount Hippo would have to pay out in claims.
 Similarly, outside motion detectors can help prevent burglaries.